BicKD: Bilateral Contrastive Knowledge Distillation: Ablation studies

 \subsection{Unilateral Orthogonality Amplification}

 To verify the effectiveness of orthogonality amplification, we conduct experiments to assess the performance of individually sample-wise or class-wise orthogonality amplified, denoted as OA(S) and OA(C) respectively.
+Specifically, OA(S) and OA(C) are derived from SC and CC respectively by removing the same-class alignment term, retaining only the orthogonality amplification mechanism, where the distillation loss is replaced by solely \eqref{eq:RDA} or \eqref{eq:CDA}.
 Table \ref{tab:ablation} illustrates the experimental top-1 and top-5 accuracy on CIFAR-100.
 The results show that amplifying the orthogonality on any single aspect can surpass vanilla KD.
 Further, BicKD boosts the performance by combining the two aspects together.